 Spain also has a well-established dental tourism industry thanks to its low prices and high standards of care.
 The cities of Madrid and Barcelona both have a wide selection of clinics to choose from with lots to do besides get your teeth done.
 You’ll also find dentists catering to international patients in popular holiday resorts like Tenerife, Alicante and Costa del Sol.
 Read our full article on dental tourism in Spain.

-If you’re prepared to travel a little further, you could also consider a dental holiday in Turkey.
+If you’re prepared to travel a little further, you could also consider a dental trip to Turkey.
 Like Spain, you’ll be able to choose between a big city or a coastal resort depending on your preferences (and how much time you have for a holiday).
 Turkey is known in particular for its cosmetic dentistry, including implants, veneers and teeth whitening.

 There are many reasons why people choose to get treatment like dental implants in Poland.
 These include: